What does gender discrimination mean?

 - working conditions

 These factors make it possible to assess all aspects of jobs.
-Thus, the characteristics of female jobs will be taken into account in the assessment of jobs.
-The fair value of these jobs will then be determined.
+Thus, the characteristics of female jobs will be taken into account in the assessment of jobs, and their fair value will be determined.

 Assessing jobs makes it possible to correct the wage differences between female jobs and male jobs of the same value.